Top of the page

 The ATA recommends compartment-directed lymph node dissection for local or regional disease (no evidence of distant metastases) in the following situations:

 Patients who have had total thyroidectomy will require lifelong thyroid hormone replacement therapy.
 The dosing of medication is age-dependent and treatment may be initiated on the basis of ideal body weight.
-For healthy adults 60 years and younger with no cardiac disease, a reasonable starting dose is 1.6 to 1.8 µg/kg given once daily.
+For healthy adults aged 60 years and younger with no cardiac disease, a reasonable starting dose is 1.6 µg/kg to 1.8 µg/kg given once daily.
 Older patients may require 20% to 30% less thyroid hormone.
-Children clear T4 more rapidly than adults and consequently require relatively higher replacement by body weight.
-Depending on the age of the child, replacement is typically between 2 to 6 µg/kg.
+Children metabolize T4 more rapidly than adults and consequently require relatively higher replacement by body weight.
+Depending on the age of the child, replacement is typically between 2 µg/kg to 6 µg/kg.
 It is important to note, however, that replacement is preferred over suppressive therapy.
-Since C-cell tumors are not thyroid-stimulating hormone (TSH)-dependent for growth, the T4 therapy for MTC patients therefore may be adjusted to maintain a TSH within the normal reference range.
+Since C-cell tumors are not thyroid-stimulating hormone (TSH)–dependent for growth, the T4 therapy for patients with MTC therefore may be adjusted to maintain a TSH within the normal reference range.
 Thyroglobulin measurement may also be useful for adjusting and maintaining TSH levels within a normal reference range to prevent additional regrowth of remnant thyroid tissue.
-Further investigation is needed to better interpret how this information should guide management.